Ireland (Republic of Ireland)

 The Forty Foot – that is probably a spot I would recommend at first sight.
 The whole infrastructure allows you to step into the water in a safe and enjoyable way.
 This is probably one of the best organized swimming places in Dublin with a great diving platform.

-Wicklow Mountains give a sense of wilderness, this is one of my favourite places and one of the best you can visit in Ireland.
+Wicklow Mountains give a sense of wilderness, this is one of my favourite places and one of the best you can visit in Ireland for adventurous hikers.
 It is located 20 km outside Dublin south direction.
-Wicklow National Park is an incredible area of pure nature and one of the most beautiful hiking routes and landscapes of the island.
-You may visit Guinness Lake (Lake Lough Tay) or simply trek Glendalough Loop, which is a 20 km lightly trafficked loop trail.
+Wicklow National Park is a beautiful natural area with many hiking trails.
+Try to visit Guinness Lake (Lake Lough Tay) or simply go hiking Glendalough Loop, which is more challenging 20 km loop trail for adventure seekers.

 Find yourself in the heart of St. Patrick’s Parade!

 Howth peninusla is a great destination for a beautiful day walk the cliff path leading around the coastline.
-The violet path is around 10 km but you can call in to see the town.
+The violet path is around 10 km but don’t miss to visit the town.
 The view from Howth cliffes spreads across Dublin Bay and Wicklow Mountains.
 A start point is a fishing and yachting port, where you have a choice of plenty seafood restaurants.